-A spreading problem consists of routing a contiguous set of $m \leq n$ packets from level 0 of a log n-dimensional butterfly to any collection of m destinations at level log n such that the relative order of the packets remains unchanged.
+A spreading problem consists of routing a contiguous set of $m \leq n$ packets contained in the first m nodes of level 0 of a log n-dimensional butterfly to any collection of m destinations at level log n such that the relative order of the packets remains unchanged.
 A monotone routing problem is one where the relative order of the packets remains unchanged.

-- 1. Show how to greedily route any spreading permutation with a congestion of 1. - 2.
+- 1. Show how to greedily route any spreading permutation on a butterfly with a congestion of 1. - 2.
 Show how to greedily route any monotone permutation with a congestion of 1.
+Hint: You may traverse the (reverse) butterfly several times for this.